Sjors/nado-book/appendix/more_episodes.md

 ![Ep.
 27 {l0pt}](qr/ep/27.png)

-This time, we discuss one of Ruben’s own proposals: Softchains.
+This time, we discuss one of Ruben’s own proposals: Softchains.^[<https://lists.linuxfoundation.org/pipermail/bitcoin-dev/2020-December/018331.html>]

 Softchains are a type of two-way peg sidechains that utilize a new type of consensus mechanism: proof-of-work fraud proofs (or as Sjors prefers to call them, proof-of-work fraud indicators).
 Using this consensus mechanism, users don’t validate the content of each block, but instead only check the proof-of-work header, like Simplified Payment Verification (SPV) clients do.
 But using proof-of-work fraud proofs, users do validate the entire content of blocks any time a blockchain fork occurs.
 This offers a security model in between full node security and SPV security.